-These measures taken to slow the spread of COVID-19 have had material impacts on the global economy, resulting in a significant reduction in global gross domestic product ("GDP") in 2020 and continued to negatively impact GDP in early 2021.
+These measures taken to slow the spread of COVID-19 have had material impacts on the global economy, resulting in a significant reduction in global gross domestic product ("GDP") in 2020 and continued to negatively impact global GDP in 2021 as compared to 2019.
 In addition, businesses have been forced to shut down, either temporarily or permanently, resulting in a significant growth in unemployment rates, which have partially declined, but remain at elevated levels by historical standards.

 Several vaccines have been approved for use since the fourth quarter of 2020, with vaccination rates increasing through early 2021.
-Several new variants of COVID-19 have emerged and vaccines approved to date have lower efficacy in combating some of these new variants.
+Several new variants of COVID-19 have emerged including the "delta" variant, which emerged in India, is now widespread, and may be more transmissible than other variants.
+Vaccines approved to date have lower efficacy in combating the transmission of some of these new variants, though vaccines appear to protect against severe illness.
 Accordingly, the uncertainty of the continued development, availability, distribution and acceptance of effective vaccines precludes any prediction as to the continued impact of COVID-19 on our business.

 The demand for crude oil has been materially reduced as a result of the measures taken by governments around the world to mitigate the spread of COVID-19, primarily due to significant reductions in air and motor vehicle travel, which has reduced the demand for jet fuel, diesel and gasoline, the key refined products derived from crude oil.
-In its January 2021 Oil Market Report, the International Energy Agency ("IEA") stated that demand for crude oil for the full year in 2020 contracted by 8.8 MMBBL/D as compared to 2019, as a result of COVID-19 case counts and the timing of and nature of global economic activity.
-In its April 2021 Oil
+In its June 2021 Oil Market Report, the

-Market Report, IEA predicts that demand for crude oil will rise by 5.7 MMBBL/D in 2021 but is dependent upon the economic recovery and vaccine deployment.
-Even if demand increases to the level predicted by the IEA, this increase in projected 2021 demand would not offset the significant demand reduction of 2020, leaving 2021 demand 3.1 MMBBL/D below 2019 levels.
+International Energy Agency ("IEA") stated that demand for crude oil for the full year in 2020 contracted by 8.6 MMBBL/D as compared to 2019, as a result of COVID-19 case counts and the timing of and nature of global economic activity.
+In its July 2021 Oil Market Report, IEA predicts that demand for crude oil will rise by 5.4 MMBBL/D in 2021 and 3.0 MMBBL/D in 2022 but is dependent upon the economic recovery and vaccine deployment.
+Even if demand increases to the level predicted by the IEA, this increase in projected 2021 demand would not offset the significant demand reduction of 2020, leaving 2021 demand 3.2 MMBBL/D below 2019 levels.